system76/firmware-desktop/sabl6/README.md

 ### Downloading and preparing new firmware
 1. In order to update your firmware, you will need a flash drive.
-2. You will want to put the firmware.rom file on a MBR formatted FAT partitioned drive.
+2. You will want to put the firmware.cap file on a MBR formatted FAT partitioned drive.
 3. If you are familiar with the process for doing so, you can skip ahead to the _Writing new firmware_ section.
 4. The following are instructions for properly formatting your flash drive and putting the new firmware on the drive.